claudiofsr/find-identical-files/README.md

           Set a maximum file size (in bytes) to search for duplicate files -o, --omit_hidden
-          Omit hidden files (starts with '.'), otherwise search all files -p, --path <PATH>
+          Omit hidden files (starts with '.'), otherwise search all files -i, --input_dir <INPUT_DIR>
-          Set the path where to look for duplicate files, otherwise use the current directory -r, --result_format <RESULT_FORMAT>
+          Set the input directory where to look for duplicate files [default: current directory] -r, --result_format <RESULT_FORMAT>
           Print the result in the chosen format [default: personal] [possible values: json, yaml, personal] -s, --sort